bevhatzl/employee-tracker/README.md

 ## Sample
 <p>Find the link to the database schema here: (https://github.com/bevhatzl/employee-tracker/blob/main/db/emp_trackerDB.sql) </p>
 <p>This sample data is here: (https://github.com/bevhatzl/employee-tracker/blob/main/db/seed.sql)</p>

+## Future Version
+<p>Future versions will fix the bug when adding a new employee as a manager.
+It should allow to select department.
+Will also fix the bug which allows you to add manager to a new employee which is a manager.
+Also will add a list to the update role option instead of asking for the role ID.</p>

 ## Author
 Beverley Hatzl 2020